Managing AI workload costs on a budget

 Strategies for sustainable AI infrastructure

-Sustainable here means both budget and operational sustainability.
-Cheap without control is risky.
+Sustainable here means budget and operations.
+Cheap without control is a problem.
 Design for predictable behaviour.

 Cloud services integration for optimal performance